-In order to guarantee the quality of the design on each sub-stage, it is strongly recommended that the Supplier carries out a series of design reviews using the BIM Model as the basis, and in which all the involved people (BIM Coordinator/Manager, Design/Project Managers, Engineers, etc) participate.
-All needed corrections after each review should be amended before proceeding with the following review.
-These reviews are the following:
+To guarantee the quality of the design on each sub-stage, Supplier shall carry out a series of Design Reviews using the BIM Model as the basis, and in which all the involved people (BIM Coordinator/Manager, Design/Project Managers, Engineers, etc) will participate.
+All needed corrections after each review will need to be amended before proceeding to the following review.